A teal and white ribbon on top of a white background.

 Cervical cancer is almost 100% preventable with screening and early treatment.

-Ask your family doctor or nurse practitioner about the HPV vaccination.
+HPV Vaccination: Ask your family doctor or nurse practitioner about the HPV vaccination.
 HPV is the virus that causes cervical cancer.
 You can help protect yourself against cervical cancer by receiving the HPV vaccination.

 The Ontario Cervical Screening Program